 - Offer a bonus or day off to those who routinely demonstrate customer excellence.

 - Feed employees and show up.
-My employer, Schindler Elevator Corporation, demonstrated this perfectly.
-Company Executives literally served happiness at employee Thanksgiving lunch in the cafeteria.
-(See my Linkedin for photos)
+I’ve personally seen company Executives literally served happiness at employee Thanksgiving lunch in the cafeteria.
+(Do this post-covid)

 “69% of employees work harder when they feel appreciated.
 79% feel motivated when recognized.”
 (Work.com).
-See more statistics in the infographic below.
 Given the facts, why don’t Executives and Managers thank their employees more frequently?
 One study reveals that “51% of workers are recognized once a quarter.”
 I’ve been in organizations where it’s more like once per year.
 I’m challenging everyone to change that.
 Culture starts at the top but requires bottom-up actions too.

 Doing CX Right Reminders: